Chirag4452/lgarena-lp/DESIGN_SYSTEM.md

-# LG&T Play Arena Design System
+# LG87 Play Arena Design System

 ## Overview

-This design system provides a comprehensive set of design tokens, components, and guidelines for building consistent, accessible, and beautiful interfaces for the LG&T Play Arena sports complex website.
+This design system provides a comprehensive set of design tokens, components, and guidelines for building consistent, accessible, and beautiful interfaces for the LG87 Play Arena sports complex website.

 ## 🎨 Color Palette